romi/romi-robots-docs/docs/Scanner/tutorials/basics.md

 !!! warning
     If using python 3.8, Open3D binaries are not yet available on pip, therefore you have to build Open3D from sources!

 ## Basic usage

-Every task on the scanner is launched through the `romi_run_task` command provided in the `romiscan` module.
-It is a wrapper for `luigi`, with preloaded tasks from the `romiscan` module.
+Every task on the scanner is launched through the `romi_run_task` command provided in the `plant3dvision` module.
+It is a wrapper for `luigi`, with preloaded tasks from the `plant3dvision` module.

 The general usage is as follows:

 ```shell
 romi_run_task [-h] [--config CONFIG] [--luigicmd LUIGICMD] [--module MODULE]
 [--local-scheduler] [--log-level LOG_LEVEL] task scan
 ```

 * `CONFIG` is either a file or a folder.
 If a file, it must be `json` or `toml` and contains the configuration of the task to run.
 If a folder, it will read all   configuration files in `json` or `toml` format from the folder.
 * `LUIGICMD` is an optional parameter specifying an alternative command for `luigi`.
 * `MODULE` is an optional parameter for running task from external modules (see TODO).
 * `LOG_LEVEL` is the level of logging.
 Defaults to `INFO`, but can be set to `DEBUG` to increase verbosity.
 * `task` is the name of the class to run (see TODO)
 * `scan` is the location of the target `scan` on which to process the task.
-It is of the form `DB_LOCATION/SCAN_ID`, where `DB_LOCATION` is a path containing the `romidb` marker.
+It is of the form `DB_LOCATION/SCAN_ID`, where `DB_LOCATION` is a path containing the `plantdb` marker.

 ## Configuration files

 The configuration is in the form of a dictionary, in which each key is the ID of a given task.
 In `toml` format, it reads as follows:

 ```toml
 [FirstTask]
 parameter1 = value1